isabella232/mobile-services.pt-BR/help/ios/ios-ext/c-stand-alone-extension-implementation.md

 >[!IMPORTANT]
 >
->Para usar extensões independentes, você deve ter o Mobile SDK versão 4.13.0 ou posterior.
+>To use stand-alone extensions, you must have Mobile SDK version 4.13.0 or later.

 ## Configurar sua extensão independente para usar com o SDK {#section_B7A84603BB9D4B48BB46BE8D3B9E3CF0}